Assistant Director – James Joyce

 James qualified as a teacher in 2002 after studying a BSc (Hons) in Science.
 He started his career at Waterloo Lodge, assuming a number of roles over the years including teaching science and maths, Head of Science, Examinations Officer and Senior Teacher, before becoming Assistant Head and Headteacher in 2012.
 As well as QTS, James has a Masters Degree in Education.
-Due to his success in leading Waterloo Lodge, James is also now Executive Principal over Oakfield House School and oversees the management of both schools, policies and procedures, ensuring quality throughout strategic development.
+Due to his success in leading Waterloo Lodge, James is now Assistant Director for Education overseeing the management of 7 schools, policies and procedures, ensuring quality throughout strategic development.

 “I’ve experienced real progression since joining Waterloo Lodge in 2002.
 I’m passionate about helping pupils and our staff team achieve their potential – this is our ultimate goal and Ofsted highlighted that we’re extremely successful at it.
 Parents whose children come here can be reassured that we will achieve outcomes for their children, whether they are academic or emotional.”